prakattuladhar/github-build-repo-script/Readme.md

 ## Requirements

 - Python 3.9+ (Python 3.8 should work, but 3.9+ is recommended)
+- A GitHub organization (required).
+If you don't have one yet, create an org in GitHub and use its login name for `--org`.
 - A GitHub Personal Access Token with `repo` scope and access to the target org
 - `requests` library (installed via `requirements.txt`)